sdss/datamodel/datamodel/products/md/boss_occam_cluster.md

 ---

 ## Basic Information
 The BOSS OCCAM cluster summary table provides a comprehensive, uniform dataset for open clusters.
-It contains mean 5-D astrometry from Gaia (Cantat-Gaudin et al. 2020, Hunt & Reffert 2023), mean orbital parameters calculated using Gala (Adrian M. Price-Whelan 2017), an orbital dynamics code, and mean radial velocities and chemical abundances from MWM/BOSS.
+It contains mean 5-D astrometry from Gaia (<a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..42H">Hunt & Reffert 2024</a>), age and distance information (<a href="https://ui.adsabs.harvard.edu/abs/2024AJ....167...12C">Cavallo et al. 2024</a> and <a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..42H">Hunt & Reffert 2024</a>), mean orbital parameters calculated using Gala (Adrian M. Price-Whelan 2017), an orbital dynamics code, and mean radial velocities and chemical abundances from MWM/BOSS.

 ### Naming Convention